jhildenbiddle/mergician/README.md

 ## Usage & Options

-See the [documentation site](https://jhildenbiddle.github.io/mergician/) for details and demos.
+See the [documentation site](https://jhildenbiddle.github.io/mergician/) for details.

 ## Contact & Support